-Why keeping the clear scope is so important:
+Why keeping the reasonable scope (of each subproject) is so important:

-- It's easier to understand for a new team member.
-It means the expertise is scalable and eventually, this affects the architecture.
+- Anything is easier to understand for a new team member.
+It means the expertise is scalable and, eventually, this affects the architecture.

 - It's easier to communicate decisions because of team size.
 This leads to a more effective architecture process.

-- It's easier to find the right trade-offs when the scope is perfectly known and the project goal is in the line of sight (you are sure about what you are influencing with a compromise).
+- When everything is perfectly known and the project goal is in the line of sight, it's easier to find the right trade-offs.
+The stakeholders are sure about what is affected by a compromise.

-In any vague situation сut the scope (save time).
+In any vague situation сut the project scope (save time).

 In large organizations, there might be tendencies to bloat the scope to sell the projects.
-After that, frequently, when things go wrong (because of unclarity) managers just cut the time (but not the scope) harming the architecture.
+After that, frequently, when things go wrong (because of unclarity) managers just cut the time for architecture, but not the project ambitions.
 Healthy organizations stop a project that's going to fail, overview results and mistakes, then start another one.

 Using clear terminology

-The main idea of Domain-Driven Design is to segregate a big architecture scope into bounded contexts with ubiquitous language.
+The main idea of such a popular book about Domain-Driven Design is to divide a large architectural scope into bounded contexts, within which people use an ubiquitous (equally understood) language.
 So, language and scope are related — to manage both things you have to balance the scope, but also to work on the glossary.